 |Old Man Bay Beach||0.2 mi.
 Northeast of Central Old Man Bay|

 |Water Cay||0.7 mi.
 West-Southwest of Central Cayman Kai|

-If you're ready to snorkel during a boat trip, you can check with Jolly Roger.
+If you're hoping to go snorkeling during a boat trip, you should consider Jolly Roger.
 Live the life of a pirate aboard the Jolly Roger, one of the Cayman Islands favorite day sailing adventures.

 |Black Princess Charters||(345) 949-0400||West Bay|

 |Cayman Islands Sailing Charters||(345) 525-1222||0.6 mi.
 Southeast of Downtown Georgetown|

 |Red Sail Sports Charter||(345) 623-5965||3.1 mi.
 North of Central Georgetown|